Tackling Inequalities Fund

 Active Oxfordshire as a trusted partner was able to quickly bring together 8 local charities to develop a targeted place based approach, ensuring that people with the greatest need had access to physical activity opportunities.
 The TIF has been used to create ‘Active Reach’ a project designed to be run by the community for the community.
 With a specific focus on supporting people with LTHC, disabilities, older people as well as those affected by homelessness and poverty, young people experiencing disadvantage and people facing mental health difficulties.

-Leicestershire and Rutland Sport are working with non-traditional partners including, Leicester Community Links, the Centre for BAME health and Leicester Aging Together, to ensure that the right individuals are engaged with a specific focus on BAME communities.
-The project aims to support people to build their confidence and become active within their communities using healthy at Home Packs. https://www.activepartnerships.org/impact/tackling-inequalities-partnership-approach
+Leicestershire and Rutland Sport worked with non-traditional partners including, Leicester Community Links, the Centre for BAME health and Leicester Aging Together, to ensure that the right individuals are engaged with a specific focus on BAME communities.
+The project aimed to support people to build their confidence and become active within their communities using healthy at Home Packs.

 Wesport have connected with organisations that sit well outside the traditional sport and physical activity landscape and the current situation has enabled positive conversations with them to encourage them to champion the place of physical activity in response to the many challenges people face.